 Federal Student Aid (FSA) funds are only used for educational costs.
-Western Governors University (WGU) disburses FSA funds by crediting student accounts for allowable charges which include the current cost for tuition and fees, books and supplies (technology), and prior charges not exceeding $200, and if the University obtains a written authorization from the student or parent (as applicable), other educationally related charges or non-standard fees.
+Western Governors University (WGU) disburses FSA funds by crediting student accounts for allowable charges which include the current cost for tuition and fees, books and supplies (technology), and prior charges not exceeding $200.
+If the University obtains a written authorization from student or parent (as applicable), FSA funds may be used for other educationally related charges.

 Prior year is any loan period or award year prior to the current loan period or award year.
 If the student's Title IV aid package includes-

 WGU's academic year is a two six-month nonstandard terms.
 A term is based on completion of at least 12 competency units (credit equivalents) for undergraduate programs and at least 8 competency units for graduate programs.

 FSA funds are available to students based on six-month payment periods.
 Students are eligible to receive the disbursement of federal student aid funds at the start of the payment period or term provided they meet basic eligibility criteria and certain eligibility requirements to receive these funds.

 Before making any disbursements, WGU determines and documents that a student remains eligible to receive the FSA funds.
 This includes the completion of entrance counseling as well as the completion of the first 30 days of the academic program for new students at WGU.

 Effective January 1, 2019, the University determines and documents that new students complete the first 50 days of the academic program before making a first disbursement of Direct Loan funds.